ethereum/consensus-specs/specs/simple-serialize.md

 A container represents a heterogenous, associative collection of key-value pairs.
 Each pair is referred to as a `field`.
 To get the value for a given field, you supply the key which is a symbol unique to the container referred to as the field's `name`.
 The container data type is analogous to the `struct` type found in many languages like C or Go.

 To serialize a container, obtain the set of its field's names and sort them lexicographically.
 For each field name in this sorted list, obtain the corresponding value and serialize it.
 Tightly pack the complete set of serialized values in the same order as the sorted field names into a buffer.
-Calculate the size of this buffer of serialized bytes and encode as a `4-byte` **big endian** `uint32`.
+Calculate the size of this buffer of serialized bytes and encode as a `4-byte` **little endian** `uint32`.
 Prepend the encoded length to the buffer.
 The result of this concatenation is the final serialized value of the container.

 | Check to perform                            | Code                        |